 Last week, the Westgate SuperBook unveiled a 36-page menu of Super Bowl props consisting of hundreds of wagers for Sunday’s game.
 There is insatiable interest among Super Bowl bettors in playing props.
-As a result, it would not come as a surprise if prop wagering represented more than 50% of the Super Bowl handle at legal sportsbooks nationwide, Vegas Sports Information Network (VSiN) VP of Digital Content Ben Fawkes told Sports Handle.
+As a result, it would not come as a surprise if prop wagering represented more than 50% of the Super Bowl handle at mobile sportsbooks nationwide, Vegas Sports Information Network (VSiN) VP of Digital Content Ben Fawkes told Sports Handle.

 “There are so many different ways to bet the game,” Fawkes said.
 “I think that people both from a casual and professional perspective find something they like.
 For the public perspective, they always like to bet small amounts to win a lot, much like the lottery.
 I think all of a sudden that adds up, even if it’s five dollars here, 10 dollars there, when you’re tossing down on 10, 20, 30 props.”

 Now, a disclaimer.
 Play our props at your own peril.
 When we published a set of props for Super Bowl LIV, we hit on only three of 12 selections, producing a dismal clip of 25%.
 Sports Handle Editor-In-Chief Brett Smiley suffered an all-time bad beat when Patrick Mahomes took a knee on three consecutive plays to end the game, losing 15 yards combined.
 Mahomes finished with 29 rushing yards on nine carries, missing the over by two mere yards.

 We promise to be better this year.
 Maybe there should be a prop on that.

 Novak Djokovic aces in first round Australian Open match > punts in Super Bowl, -110, BetMGM